yuku/textcomplete/README.md

 The `searchFunc` MUST be a Function which gets two arguments, `term` and `callback`.
 It MUST invoke `callback` with an Array of String.
 It is guaranteed that the function will be invoked exclusively even though it contains async call.
 The `maxCountNumber` MUST be a Number and default to 10.
 Even if `searchFunc` callbacks with large array, the array will be truncated into `maxCountNumber` elements.
+The `cacheBoolean` MUST be a Boolean.
+It defaults to `false`.
+If it is `true` the `searchFunc` will be memoized by `term` argument.
+This is useful to prevent excessive API access.

 ```js
 var searchFunc = function (term, callback) {